List of He-Man and the Masters of the Universe characters: Tri-Klops

+In the Masters of the Universe Classics toyline, Tri-Klops was an interdimensional bounty hunter and tracker named Scope who was recruited by Skeletor during the final days of the Great Unrest.
+When an accident left him blind, Scope wore a tri-optic visor to help him see.
+His three different eyes sport Gammavision, Distavision, Night Vision, and the ability to shoot optic blasts.
+Tri-Klops was also responsible for turning a broken Kronis into Trap-Jaw.

 In Masters of the Universe: Revelation, Tri-Klops took part in Skeletor's large scale attack on Castle Grayskull, leading a group of Skelcons while flying one-man War-Sleds.
 Tri-Klops appeared to be enjoying himself, until his vehicle was shot down by Man-At-Arms and the Royal Guard who arrived to join the battle flying on their Sky-Sleds.
 Some time later after magic had all but left Eternia and Skeletor and He-Man were thought to be dead, Tri-Klops took advantage of the situation by condemning magic altogether and became a leader in the cult of Motherboard.
 Ironically, Tri-Klops used one of the few remaining magic items left on the planet to perform the ritual miracles of Motherboard.
 During this ceremony, Tri-Klops would catch electronic looking water that sprang from a large altar inside Snake Mountain in a magic goblet and force his followers to drink it.
 By doing so, they would instantly transform into cyborgs, with various limbs being replaced by mechanical weapons.

 In the 2021 series, Tri-Klops is a surveillance and retrieval drone built by Kronis.

 Tri-Klops was voiced by Lou Scheimer in the 1980s series, Paul Dobson in the 2002 series, Henry Rollins in Masters of the Universe: Revelation, and Kevin Smith in the 2021 series.

-In the upcoming 2026 movie, Tri-Klops will be portrayed by Kojo Attah.
+In the 2026 film, Tri-Klops is portrayed by Kojo Attah.

 Twistoid

 Twistoid is a robotic minion of Skeletor.
 Skeletor stole the blueprints for the machine Man-At-Arms used to create Rotar and used the machine to create Twistoid.
 He and Rotar are rivals.

-Twistoid did not appear in the cartoon because it ceased production before his figure's debut.
+Twistoid did not appear in the animated series, which ceased production before his figure's debut.
 Twistoid was voted by Mania.com as the seventh most Crazy Masters of the Universe Figures.